mokeWe/openmeters/README.md

 ![preview](screenshots/preview.gif)

-<small>Above is an early preview and thus may not represent the current state of the application.
-Build it yourself to see where it currently stands.</small>
+<sup>Above is an early preview and thus may not represent the current state of the application.
+Build it yourself to see where it currently stands.</sup>

 OpenMeters is a fast and simple audio metering application for Linux, built with Rust and PipeWire.